Document Number: D3673R0

 C++23 introduced std::print and std::println function templates, which provide efficient formatted text output.
 These functions are currently limited to narrow string formats.

-Wide-strings are widely used throughout many codebases, particularly on Windows and in specialised environments that employ non-UTF-8 encodings.
-The lack of direct wide-string support in the formatted printing utilities provides confusion and leads to inconsistencies across APIs.
+Wide character strings are widely used throughout many codebases, particularly on Windows and in specialised environments that prefer wider encoding.
+The lack of direct wide-string support in the formatted printing utilities causes confusion, leads to inconsistencies across APIs and does not support modern C++ features.

 Impact on the Standard